vaginessa/blog/blog_posts/2017/02-blueprint-for-deploying-web-aps.md

 ENDSSH
 ```

-You need to re-run it after updating `.service` file.
+You need to re-run it after updating `blog.service` file.

 **4\.
 Package the app as a Docker image and upload to the server**